Our Story

 Our Growth Story

-Our main initial offering was our annual Educating Mindfully Conference (EMCON) where over 200 participants from 21 Staes and multiple countries chose from a multitude of sessions and workshops led by educator mentors, resource organizations, and mindfulness experts--so that wherever they were on their journey, they would come away inspired and more knowledgable.
-Our conference was hosted at beautiful hotels, offered scholarships to anyone in need, and provided professional development as well as retreat elements to recharge our hard-working educators.
+Our initial offering was our annual Educating Mindfully Conference (EMCON) where over 300 participants from 21 states and multiple countries chose from a multitude of sessions and workshops led by educator mentors, resource organizations, and mindfulness experts--so that wherever they were on their journey, they would come away with new knowledge and inspiration.
+Our conference was hosted at beautiful hotels, offered scholarships to anyone in need, and provided professional development as well as retreat elements to recharge educators.

 Inspired by all of the stories shared at our first conference, Tracy felt called to birth a one-of-a-kind book into the world--one that represented and recounted the emergence of mindfulness in US education and that was part field guide and part "Chicken Soup for the Soul" for educating mindfully from any role within schools.
 Proceeds from the book funded scholarships and educator grants.